Stones Taro: Club Sounds from the Depths of the Sea

 Youāre also a fan of Abletonās Spectral Resonatorā¦

-For the track "Sand Testing", I used the Spectra Resonatorās granulator sound on a pad in the latter part of the break section.
+For the track "Sand Testing", I used the Spectral Resonatorās granulator sound on a pad in the latter part of the break section.
 By slowly extending the Spectral Resonatorās decay while decreasing the transpose parameter, I was able to create a sound thatās akin to lots of small stars falling.
 I felt that this resulted in a really stimulating and impressive effect and itās a trick Iād like to use extensively on future productions.

 You grew up in Wakayama, which is on Japanās easterly coast.
 Was the sea something you missed and therefore a solution to your conceptual ideology?